 - Consider keeping your professional network on LinkedIn and your social network elsewhere

-- Join our LinkedIn Group to connect with employers and career counselors
+- Join our LinkedIn Group to connect with employers and career coaches

 Develop a 60-Second Commercial

 Meet with people in informal settings, career fairs, professional meetings, or conferences and introduce yourself, highlighting your qualifications.
 Share relevant skills, courses, internships, accomplishments, and experiences, and identify how your skills fit with their needs.

 Conduct Informational Interviews

 Contact people of interest in your field and ask to conduct informational interviews.
 Be prepared with the specific questions you want to ask in a 20-30 minute time period: What are the skill sets you use most in your job?
 How do most people enter this field?
 What type of position in this field might I reasonably target given my background?
 What criteria do you use for hiring at my level?